Beauty contests on screen can be fun, frivolous … and disturbing. Here are 5 films that take you behind the catwalk.

-That isn’t to say pageant culture isn’t popular elsewhere – Miss World, Miss Universe, and various child-based spin-offs are all still in business.
-It’s just that the rest of us have changed.
+That isn’t to say pageant culture isn’t popular elsewhere.
+Miss World, Miss Universe, and various child-based spin-offs are all still in business.
+You’re just less likely to see them on mainstream TV in some parts of the world.

 The swimsuit remains a sticking point, along with other ways of displaying the female body for visual consumption.
 Look past the rituals, and the voyeurism and vanity of such contests seems surreal – if not downright odd.